Skilled Northwestern Mutual Life Disability Attorneys Serving Clients Nationwide

 Unfortunately, your doctor’s notes from your visits may not include enough information for these examinations to reveal that you are totally or partially disabled or they may include one or two phrases that Northwestern will hold onto to deny your valid claim for benefits.
 A top disability insurance attorney can help you prepare your initial claim for benefits as well as fight a denial of benefits by ensuring that your records accurately reflect your disability.

-In addition, a top disability insurance lawyer can help you if Northwestern:
+In addition, a Northwestern Mutual Life Disability Attorney can help you if Northwestern:

 - Evaluated whether you are disabled under an “own occupation” policy or “any occupation” policy based on an incorrect job description